-Additionally, the United Tiny House Association’s Tiny House Festivals are designed to support local communities and charities, through the fundraising activities at its Tiny House Festivals and by means of giving charities and non-profit organizations a platform to share with others.
+Additionally, the United Tiny House Association’s For-Charity Tiny House Festivals are designed to support local communities and charities, through the fundraising activities at its Tiny House Events and as a means of giving charities and non-profit organizations a platform to share with others.
 To date, the United Tiny House Association has given away and donated over $500K from the proceeds of their for-charity tiny house festivals.

 The United Tiny House Association, and its board members, speak at public events, meet with both local and National government officials, work with individuals one-on-one, and partner with other organizations in its efforts to bring both the tiny house community and those outside the tiny house community together in a common understanding of what being tiny is all about.